-Other places worth-visiting include Casa Villavicencio, home of revolutionary heroine Gliceria Marella Villavicencio; Villa Tortuga, a restaurant-cum-photo studio where you can taste local delicacies and take portrait of yourselves while wearing 19th-century Philippine costumes.
+Other places worth-visiting include Casa Villavicencio, home of revolutionary heroine Gliceria Marella Villavicencio; Villa Tortuga, a restaurant-cum-photo studio where you can taste local delicacies and take a portrait of yourselves while wearing 19th-century Philippine costumes.

-6. Mount Pinatubo of Luzon versus Mount Parker of Mindanao.
+6. Mount Pinatubo of Luzon versus Mount Parker of Mindanao

 The 1991 cataclysmic eruption of Mt.
 Pinatubo exists in our memory as one of the most unforgettable events of the 20th century.
 But today, decades after it spewed aerosols that brought long-term climate changes, the stratovolcano attracts thousands of tourists and adventure seekers.